 5. Do their own laundry

-6. Grocery shop with list provided
+6. Grocery shop with a list provided will be teaching responsibility and money management at the same time

 7. Responsible to earn spending money & gas money